Why Creating Interesting Photos is so Difficult

 The "few seconds stolen to eternity" by Robert Doisneau

-Another phrase has always guided us when we learned photography using a film camera.
+Another phrase has always guided me when I learned photography using a film camera.
 It was said by the French photographer Robert Doisneau who said:

 « to have chipped only a few seconds to the eternity.
 And the eternity, for a photographer is made only of hundredths of a second. »

-This phrase has always moved us deeply.
-It took us years to realize that in the decisive moment, it was no longer enough to create interesting digital photos.
-The world has evolved greatly, and it took us a lot of time to understand it.
+This phrase has always moved me deeply.
+It took me years to realize that in the decisive moment, it was no longer enough to create interesting digital photos.
+The world has evolved greatly, and it took me a lot of time to understand it.

-This the reason why we have developed our working method based on 5 strong points.
+This the reason why I have developed my working method based on 5 strong points.

 The Five Main Steps of Creating Interesting Photos

-As professional photographers, we defined five essential steps in the process of creating a photo:
+As professional photographers, I defined five essential steps in the process of creating a photo:

 - Definition of a real photographic project.
 This essential step allows the photographer to wonder why he is going to make photos.
 It will give a meaning to his work.
 Today, many photographers simply make technically correct photos without trying to create series or collections.
 The definition of a project is a complex intellectual approach because many parameters will define the scenario: the choice of field, the species to be photographed (in the case of a wildlife project), the choice of lights, etc. It is a famous story board which will define the photographer’s tale through imaginary concepts.